UniversalDevicesInc-PG3/udi-harmony-poly/README.md

 # Release Notes
 - 2.1.25 (not released yet)
+  - Fix issue where Current Activity would be -1 after startup until a query was run or activity was changed
   - [Nodeserver should used saved profile data](https://github.com/jimboca/udi-harmony-poly/issues/11)

 - 2.1.24 02/03/2019
   - Add note about unsupported firmware version 4.15.206
 - 2.1.23 02/03/2019